jayleekr/Magnify/workflow_state.md

 ## Active Plan

-**Current Focus**: Implementing ScreenCaptureKit integration for basic screen capture functionality.
-This establishes the core capability that all other features will build upon.
+**Current Focus**: Implementing transparent overlay window system for screen-wide annotations.
+This creates the foundation for all drawing and annotation features that will be built in subsequent checkpoints.

-**Success Criteria for Checkpoint 1.2**:
+**Success Criteria for Checkpoint 1.3**:
-- ScreenCaptureManager class with display enumeration
+- OverlayWindow class with transparent, borderless configuration
-- Working screen capture permission request flow
-- Basic screen capture functionality (no UI overlay yet)
+- Window displays on all Spaces and stays on top of other applications
+- OverlayContentView handles mouse events for future drawing functionality
+- Window can be shown/hidden programmatically
-- Proper error handling and user feedback
+- Proper integration with existing AppDelegate and screen capture system

 ## Operational Log